-Note: If there is any other filter applied (Group, Date, Time-marked by a filled filter icon--I --next to a tile), it limits what any other filter shows.
-For example, if no groups are selected in the Group filter, then no errors appear even if all the events are selected.
+Note: If there is any other filter applied (Group, Date, Time-marked by a filled filter are selected in the Group filter, then no errors appear even if all the events are selected.

 - To move the menu to a location, select and hold anywhere in the menu. - To select all checkboxes (to see all errors), or unselect all (to hide all errors), select All Events.
 The Event Log immediately adds or removes errors from the list. - If all groups are selected (no filter), the filter icon is empty.